-pendency of the case, that the judge's rulings are reflective of discriminatory intent, and that the judge dismissed the case in contravention of applicable statute-are based on allegations lacking sufficient evidence to raise an inference that misconduct has occurred or that a disability exists.
+Upon review of these complaints, the undersigned concludes that they are subject to dismissal under RJCP 11(c)(1).
+Complainant's allegations of misconduct-namely, that the subject judges wrongfully failed to disqualify themselves from his cases, that they improperly rejected or delayed the docketing of his intended filings, and that they exhibited bias in favor of the government-are not supported by sufficient evidence to raise an inference that misconduct has occurred or that a disability exists.
 See RJCP 11(c)(1)(D).

-Therefore:
+Therefore,

-IT IS ORDERED that the complaint is DISMISSED because the complainant has not demonstrated that the named judge engaged in cognizable misconduct that is prejudicial to the effective and expeditious administration of the business of the courts.
-See RJCP 4(a), (b); and
+IT IS ORDERED that the complaints are DISMISSED because the complainant has not demonstrated that the named judges engaged in cognizable misconduct that is prejudicial to the effective and expeditious administration of the business of the courts.
+See RJCP 4(a).